TMarentes/terminal-app/README.md

 <br>

 ## Styling Convention
-The [PEP8](https://peps.python.org/pep-0008/) styling convention was used in the development of this application.
+The [PEP8](https://peps.python.org/pep-0008/) styling convention was referenced in the development of this application.

 <b>Snake Case: </b>The snake_case naming convention was adopted for this application.
 This kept the code clean and easy to read.